Steamgjk/Nezha/README.md

 We are fortunate to get the help from many researchers during the development of Nezha.
 Below we list and acknowledge them according to the timeline.

-[Dr. Shiyu Liu](https://web.stanford.edu/~shiyuliu/) and [Dr. Feiran Wang](https://www.linkedin.com/in/feiran-wang/) joined the early discussion of Nezha.
+[Dr. Shiyu Liu](https://web.stanford.edu/~shiyuliu/) and [Dr. Feiran Wang](https://www.linkedin.com/in/feiran-wang/) joined the discussion during the early design of Nezha.
 Feiran explained the details of Craft and Shiyu explained Huygens and other clock sync solutions.

 [Prof. Dan Ports](https://drkp.net/), [Prof. Jialin Li](https://www.comp.nus.edu.sg/~lijl/) and [Dr. Ellis Michael](https://ellismichael.com/) provided helpful discussion related to Speculative Paxos and NOPaxos.
 Dan also gave us the pointer to crash vector and diskless recovery.